Numbing Char-siuIsh Eggplants

 🌟 Make sesame paste: If going for the nut-free version then, using a food processor grind the toasted sesame seeds until they release oil and start forming into a coarse paste (about 5-6 mins in short bursts to avoid over heating).
 Then stir in honey and butter and run the processor for 1-2 mins until a smooth spreadable paste is achieved.
 Keep it refrigerated until 15 mins before spreading and assembling the loaf.

-🌟 Baking: Pre-heat oven to 415F (or 205C) and whisk heavy cream & maple syrup until homogeneous.
+🌟 Baking: Pre-heat oven to 415F (or 205C) and whisk heavy cream and maple syrup until homogeneous.
 Brush the puffy loaf with the heavy-cream maple syrup mixture.
 Bake for 16-20 mins or until the center records 200F temp.
 Meanwhile, whisk the glaze ingredients and keep it aside.

 🌟 Finishing: Transfer the loaf to a cooling rack & let it cool for few mins before brushing it with the citrus glaze.
 Let the glaze set for 15 mins before tearing and sharing!
 Highly recommend some good Oolong Tea to go with it